warpdotdev/docs/features/launch-configurations.md

 ## What is it?

-Launch Configurations enables a quick way to save your configuration of windows, tabs, and panes to a yaml file.
-It allows you to get back up and running with different tasks quickly.
+Launch Configurations enable you to save your configuration of windows, tab, and panes, so that you can reopen the same set of windows, tab, and panes per project quickly.
+You can save this via the app, or by adding a yaml file.

 ## How to access it